f4ziim/f4ziim/README.md

 - 👋 Hi, I’m @f4ziim
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Python(django)
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on  web development projects, especially those involving Python (Django).
+- 💞️ I’m looking to collaborate on  web development projects, especially those involving Python .
 - 📫 Reach me on fazeem627@gmail.com
 - 😄 Pronouns:  He/Him
 - ⚡ Fun fact:When I'm not coding you can find me exploring the latest tech trends and gadgets.
 If it’s new and innovative, you can bet I’m excited to learn more about it!..